The skyline in Argentina

 Runaway inflation:

-Inflation has surged in recent years, moving well into triple-digit territory in 2023 to among the highest rates in the world, on the back of currency collapse and sustained money printing by the authorities.
-This has harmed purchasing power, caused emigration—particularly of young professionals—spawned a rush to obtain U.S. dollars and forced the central bank to increase interest rates.
+Inflation has surged in recent years, moving well into triple-digit territory recently to among the highest rates in the world, sustained currency depreciation.
+This has harmed purchasing power, caused emigration—particularly of young professionals—spawned a rush to obtain U.S. dollars and forced the central bank to keep interest rates high.

 History of economic instability: